rangle/redux-beacon/docs/targets/react-native-google-analytics.md

    a note of your property's
    [tracking Id](https://support.google.com/analytics/answer/1008080).

-2. Install a npm package, [GoogleAnalyticsBridge](https://www.npmjs.com/package/react-native-google-analytics-bridge),
+2. Install the npm package, [GoogleAnalyticsBridge](https://www.npmjs.com/package/react-native-google-analytics-bridge),
    in your project.